You can translate the document:

 General Recommendations

-• Defining a naming conventions document is strongly recommended in the organizations to reduce the effort of reading and understanding the elements created in Virtual DataPort.
+• It is strongly recommended for organizations to define a naming conventions document to simplify the reading and understanding of elements created in Virtual DataPort.

-• Use English, if the final consumer applications require a different language, use that language for the 'final' views and/or stored procedures that are directly accessed by these applications.
+• If the final consuming applications require a different language, use that language for the final views and/or stored procedures that are directly accessed by these applications.

 • Use the Metadata > Description option to document the elements in a database.